LWSS/Cartographer/README.md

 Your distro provider probably put a list of your config options in `/boot/config*`, there's a good chance your kernel already has these options, but if it does not, you'll have to rebuild from source.
 * Kernel headers for your current kernel.
 * elfutils development package ( "elfutils-libelf-devel" for redhat, "libelf-dev" for ubuntu )
-* Development Essentials ( make, gcc, etc. )
+* Development Essentials ( make, gcc>=9, etc. )

 ## Build Instructions
 *  After installing kernel headers, you should just be able to use the makefile.
 * `make` in the cartographer directory.

 ## AUR Installation
-* You can install Cartographer by using the AUR helper of your choice and the package [cartographer-git](https://aur.archlinux.org/packages/cartographer-git/)
+* You can install Cartographer by using the AUR helper of your choice and the package [cartographer-dkms-git](https://aur.archlinux.org/packages/cartographer-dkms-git/)
 * Load the module by using `sudo modprobe cartographer`

 ## How to Use